Outsourcing Your Metrology Services

 Five Factors to Consider When Choosing to Outsource Your Metrology Services

 Whether you are a manufacturer, a supplier, or small job shop, quality control standards are continuing to increase within factory walls.
 It has now become an essential part of the production process.
-Metrology (the science of measurement) focuses on the fundamentals of geometric dimensioning and tolerancing, most commonly referred to as GD&T. When Engineers graduate with their degrees, they often lack the metrology skills needed to properly communicate with the quality staff.
+Metrology (the science of measurement) focuses on the fundamentals of geometric dimensioning and tolerancing, most commonly referred to as GD&T. When engineers graduate with their degrees, they often lack the metrology skills needed to properly communicate with the quality staff.
 By understanding the importance of metrology during the design process, a company can take the appropriate steps to determine whether to build an in-house metrology lab or to outsource the work to professionally trained engineers.

-As a metrology service provider, we specialize in a large suite of services from large scale tracking, reverse engineering, and alignment, to instrument calibration and repair.
+As a metrology service provider, we specialize in a large suite of services from large scale tracking, reverse engineering, and alignment, to instrument and CMM calibration and repair.
 In addition to metrology services we also offer metrology training for engineers within the industry.
 Not everyone understands what it means to outsource metrology services.
 They don’t know what to expect and who to trust to do the job correctly.
 Some companies are simply too new to the latest methods of metrology and are unfamiliar with the types of new equipment used in the industry today.
 Below are some factors to consider when deciding whether or not you should outsource your metrology services.

 FIVE FACTORS TO CONSIDER WHEN CHOOSING TO OUTSOURCE YOUR METROLOGY SERVICES